 Cunard's name will forever be linked with the now-retired QE2, but the Queen Mary has proved a worthy successor and is the only true ocean liner operated by any cruise company, reflecting Cunard's heritage in transatlantic crossings.
 She has been joined in recent years by two slightly smaller but equally luxurious siblings, the Queen Elizabeth and the Queen Victoria.
 Whilst nothing about Cunard could be described as remotely mass-market, its fleet is certainly comprised of ships on a grand scale.
-Weighing in at over 148,000 tons, the Queen Mary is as big as virtually any cruise ship in the world, and even the Queen Elizabeth and Queen Victoria are still big enough to accommodate over 2,000 guests each.
+Weighing in at over 150,000 tons, the Queen Mary can host over 2,500 guests at a time, and even the smaller Queen Elizabeth and Queen Victoria are still big enough to accommodate over 2,000 guests each.

 If Cunard was a jewellers, it would be the kind that wouldn't display any prices.
 It's not that its disproportionately expensive for the service it offers, it's just that its designed to appeal to those that are more concerned with the experience than the price and its exacting service standards reflect that.